semuconsulting/pynmeagps/README.md

 1. `nmeapoller.py` illustrates how to implement a threaded serial reader for NMEA messages using `pynmeagps.NMEAReader` and send poll requests for a variety of NMEA message types.

 1. `nmeafile.py` illustrates how to implement an NMEA datalog file reader using `pynmeagps.NMEAReader` iterator functionality.

+1. `nmeasocket.py` illustrates how to implement a TCP Socket reader for NMEA messages using NMEAReader iterator functionality.

 1. `gpxtracker.py` illustrates a simple utility to convert an NMEA datalog file to a `*.gpx` track file using `pynmeagps.NMEAReader`.